We discovered many fun things to do in Marietta, Georgia! This city has incredible history as well as hip new attractions and restaurants.

 There are multiple Marietta tours that you can take to learn more about the city and its history.
 There are free self-guided walking tours, including a Black Heritage Walking Tour.
 If you’re prefer to drive, you can stop by the Visitors Center and get a CD that will guide you around the city and give explanations at various stops.
 We’ve also heard that Ghosts of Marietta is a very popular tour.

 Marietta has a large performing arts community.
 Throughout the year there are plays, concerts, film festivals, and other special events.
 Below are some of the most popular Marietta theaters:

 Of course, if you’re looking for things to do in Marietta that the kids will especially love, definitely stop by Six Flags White Water park.
 The park is open from May to September and has a giant wave pool, adrenaline pumping water slides, and more.

 Final Thoughts On Marietta, Georgia

-There were a lot more things to do in Marietta than we thought!
-There’s certainly a lot of history, but also a lot of new and fun shops and restaurants that we really enjoyed.
+There are a lot more things to do in Marietta than people think!
+There’s certainly a lot of history, but there are also a lot of new and fun shops and restaurants that we really enjoyed.
 This charming city has a bit of everything!